Rilr20/Budgetproposition-Comparison/README.md

 This project was just made for fun where I applied technologies I'm familiar with and learn more about.

-## Requirements

-- Python for data extraction
-- TypeScript and Svelte for data display

 ## Technologies Used

 - Python